 When a trainee has completed Specialty Training the specialist can work in a hospital, but they can also work in a specialist practice.
 For example, Orthodontics or in Oral Surgery delivering an aspect of higher-level oral surgical care in community or in practice.
 Trainees that choose to go further up to 5 years typically will end up usually in consultant practice and depending on what specialty they are in that may be tied into a dental hospital.
 For example, Oral Medicine tends to be very much based in dental hospitals, whereas a specialty like Orthodontics there's a network across district general hospitals and dental hospitals as there is for Restorative Dentistry.

 Media last reviewed: 30 November 2021

-Video: Advice from a Specialty Trainee
+Video: Advice from a postgraduate dentist in specialty training

 David Green: My name is David Green.
 I'm a specialty registrar in Restorative Dentistry.
 It's a 5-year training programme and I'm currently based at Birmingham Dental Hospital in the West Midlands.

 I love Restorative Dentistry - it's a great pathway and it's a great career choice in my opinion.
 It's very technique sensitive - you have to refine your trade and get very, very good and you also have to get good at different areas.
 So Restorative as a whole incorporates Prosthodontics, Endodontics, Periodontics.

 Each of those disciplines, you have to refine your trade and technique and then you use that to treat patients with complex symptoms and findings.
 Part of who we treat are oncology patients so acquired maxillofacial defects, also patients with cleft lip and palate, patients who’ve undergone substantial trauma, and patients with hyperdontia or missing teeth.